 ”The idea was to do something that was the opposite to Seventh Son.
 And the idea was to do something that was very street, very happening and something that was gonna sound good.
 The fact is that it sounded terrible and everybody kind of acknowledges it now … As far as production was concerned, it’s my least favourite album of all.”

-CHANGE #5 was evident as Maiden hit the road to support No Prayer For The Dying, particularly in America in early 1991: A clear decline in interest, smaller audiences and smaller sales.
+CHANGE #5 was evident as Maiden headed out on their No Prayer On The Road world tour, particularly in North America in early 1991: A clear decline in interest, smaller audiences and smaller sales.
 Seventh Son had nearly halved the American sales of Somewhere In Time, and No Prayer halved it again compared to Seventh Son.

 It was a new decade, thrash metal was already big, with bands like Metallica and Slayer leading the charge.
 And the grunge wave was brewing, about to deliver a suckerpunch to the music scene with bands like Nirvana, Pearl Jam and Soundgarden.